 (8) If the situation referred to in subsection (7) applies, the lessor is required to give a second notice, and the tenant is entitled to a second review, under this section, however, the lessor is not required to give any further notice, and the tenant is not entitled to any further review, under this section in relation to giving notice of termination following a second review.

-[Section 71I inserted by No. 60 of 2011 s.
+[Section 71I inserted: No. 60 of 2011 s.
 92.]

 71J.
 Time periods to be observed where notice of termination given under this Subdivision